rks101/jee/README.md

 # JEE
 Some notes related to Joint Entrance Examination for engineering in India.
+Page developed during 2021-23.

 For admissions into government funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.